+Mr. Reid Smith is the lead portfolio manager of the Trust.
 Mr. Smith is a Vice President and Senior Portfolio Manager with BOH.
-He is the lead portfolio manager and has served as a portfolio manager of the Trust since 2021.
+Mr. Smith has served as a portfolio manager of the Trust since 2021.
 He has over 30 years of fixed income portfolio management experience with an extensive background in municipal bond portfolio management.
 Mr. Smith was a Financial Advisor/Investments at Stifel from September 2020 to August 2021.
 Prior to that, Mr. Smith was CIO/ Director at Ziegler Capital Management - BPG Group from November 2015 to July 2019.
 Mr. Smith began his career in portfolio management with BOH in 1986 and was a portfolio manager of the Trust from 1989 to 1991.
 Mr. Smith also worked as a Principal/Senior Portfolio Manager at Vanguard Group from 1992 to 2009 and as Head of the Barclays Wealth Fixed Income Group from 2011 to 2015.
 Mr. Smith is a Chartered Financial Analyst and a graduate of the University of Hawaii at Manoa, Shidler School of Business, where he received both his Bachelors and Master degrees in business administration.